Announcement/gulp-rollup/README.md

 - defaults deviate from the main [rollup](https://github.com/rollup/rollup) module slightly.
 - sourcemaps out are supported, sourcemaps in are not.
 - included files probably won't bump on watch.
+- entry **will** be over written, and there is nothing you can do about it
+- memory plugin can not be removed.

 ## deviations from rollup